marsdrums/test-tutorial/visual-quality/index.md

 If you apply forces to one or multiple objects like this, movement is an emergent property, and, as such, since its computation is based on a physical behavior, the motion will account for acceleration and deceleration.

-A typical scenario where such an approach to computing motion is valuable are particle systems.
+A typical scenario where such an approach animation is valuable are particle systems.
 In particle systems, a corpus of $N$ body (with mass) is subjected to one or multiple forces.
-This is an example of particle system
+The video below shows a simple particle system based on physically-plausible attractors.

 ![](./images/visual-quality_075.gif)

 ### Bend motion in the temporal domain